Firstly, how safe is flying with a baby on your lap?

 ✓ Pacifier clip (and wipes)

 Don’t let your baby throw their pacifier on the airport floor!
 That’s just another thing you need to worry about cleaning.
-Easily clip their pacifier to their shirt and have no more hassles when they decide to spit it out.
+Easily clip their pacifier to their shirt and avoid hassles when they decide to spit it out.
 We also recommend pacifier wipes --- when you got no time to wash your baby’s nookie!

 ✓ Toxic-free hand sanitizer spray